 18. How much time do students typically spend on homework?

-19. How much writing and reading are expected?
+19. How much writing and reading is expected?

 20. Is it possible to double major?

-21. Is the college on a semester, trimester or quarter system?
+21. Is the school on a semester, trimester or quarter system?

 22. Do you have an honors college?